sashakarcz/blog/content/posts/dreams/initiation.md

 title: "The Initiation"
 date: 2025-02-26
 slug: /the-initiation/
-description: "This dream is a profound encounter with the Self and the archetypal world.
-It reflects an initiatory experience—one in which the dreamer moves beyond ordinary consciousness into a deeper, numinous reality."
+description: "A symbolic dream of descent, transformation, and the encounter with the Self—explored through a Jungian lens"
 image: images/queen.png
 categories:
   - dreams